-Localised number fields, collection field, server-side text selection, date pickers with date pattern, configurable select components (tabs, GridSelect and ItemGrid), multi-click button, a LazyLoad, a ComponentObserver and even an UnloadListener.
+Localised number fields, form generator, collection/map field, server-side text selection, date pickers with date pattern, configurable select components (tabs, GridSelect and ItemGrid), multi-click button, a LazyLoad, a ComponentObserver and even an UnloadListener.
 Plus fluid API, good JavaDocs and general Java-friendliness.

 Demo application of the latest release can be found at https://superfields.herokuapp.com/.